awsdocs/amazon-textract-developer-guide/doc_source/other-examples.md

-# Other Examples<a name="other-examples"></a>
+# Additional Code Samples<a name="other-examples"></a>

-These are links to other code examples that you can use with Amazon Textract\.
+The following table provides links to more Amazon Textract code examples\.

 | Example | Description |